AlchemistPenn/ICME2024-Repository/README.md

 ## Usage

-The file `main.py` includes all module, load the `.pth` file and emotion dataset and run it.
+The file `main.py` includes all module, load the `.pth` file and emotion dataset。 Run it.